Defusing conflict, anywhere

 Most of us get on with our neighbours most of the time, but sometimes relationships become strained and we find ourselves in an uncomfortable conflict situation which has the potential to escalate into something destructive, aggressive or violent if not defused.
 Controlling strong emotions and choosing to defuse, rather than ‘fight’ back can be a challenge and rushing in without thinking can make matters worse.
 Involving the Police, the Local Authority or landlords too early could turn a minor problem into a major dispute – and divert resources away from more serious matters.
 Defusing skills help us all to take a step back, assess the situation and choose a safe and appropriate

 Dfuse teamed up with Thames Valley Police, Victory Housing Trust and Wates Living Space to prepare community members to resolve their neighbourhood conflicts.
-You can use the online and workshop tools to promote defusing in your own community:
+You can use the workshop tools to promote defusing in your own community:

 All the background information is provided so you don’t need to be an expert.